hermes-jr/alpharad/README.md

 A bunch of helper utilities are provided along with alpharad and can be found in `qa` directory.

+Some additional details are available in my [blog post](https://blog.cyllene.net/2020/04/diy-quantum-rng/).

 ### Getting started

 Clone this repository